SophiaNM/Quotes/README.md

 View the complete site [here](https://sophianm.github.io/selfassessment3/)

 ## Technologies Used
-It is built using Angular JS, HTML, Bootstrap
+It is built using Angular JS, HTML, Bootstrap.

 ## Contributors
  - Sophia Murage